Miranda Rights. What You Need to Know

 If a person is not in police custody, however, no Miranda warning is required.
 Anything a person says to the police while not in custody is admissible at trial, regardless of Miranda warnings.
 The statements of the person are admissible even if he or she answers the questions of the police.

 When are you supposed to be read your Miranda rights?

-A police officer generally cannot arrest a person simply for failure to respond to questions.
+A police officer generally cannot arrest a person solely for failure to respond to questions.
 The Fifth Amendment to the U.S. Constitution guarantees the “right of silence.”
-This means that unless a police officer has “probable cause” to make an arrest or a “reasonable suspicion” to conduct a “stop and frisk,” a person approached by the police officer has the legal right to refuse to answer questions.
+The”right to silence” means that unless a police officer has “probable cause” to make an arrest or a “reasonable suspicion” to conduct a “stop and frisk,” a person approached by the police officer has the legal right to refuse to answer questions.
 Indeed, a person who has reason to believe that he or she is a potential suspect should politely decline to answer questions, at least until after consulting an attorney.
 The best possible thing to say is, “I respectfully decline to answer your questions.
 I invoke my right to remain silent.
 I am requesting an attorney.”